Zeyu-Li/Lua-Online/README.md

 - main.c: export lua C function to javascript
 - demolib.c: helper to main that enables alerts on the browser via `alert("Somthing")` when written in the textbox
 - makefile: emcc config (which function to export, init function name, ...etc.)
-- lua-: lua source code without any modify except to the makefile
+- lua-5.40: lua source code without any modify except to the makefile

 \* Technically, lua-5.4.0 and c files not needed to run file as the main.wasm is the byte code understood by the browser

+# Why Lua?

+* [Lua](https://en.wikipedia.org/wiki/Lua_(programming_language)) is a fast, highly embeddable VM that boasts a wide set of features allowing it to be adapted to a diverse set of domains and platforms.
+* Can be run in 400kb of memory or less
+* Multi-paradigm via metatables, closures and coroutines
+* Robust, proven VM that's shipped on platforms including MIPS, x86, ARM and many others(and now WASM!)
+* Small, easy to understand language
+* Extensible debugger hooks for easy on-target debugging